amangupta37/JavaScript/README.md

 JavaScript was developed by Brendan Eich in 1995, which appeared in Netscape, a popular browser of that time.

-JavaScript was initially created to “make web pages alive”.
+JavaScript was initially created to “make web pages alive” or make interaction with the web pages.

 The programs in this language are called scripts.
 They can be written right in a web page’s HTML and run automatically as the page loads.